zhaqenl/zhaqenl.github.io/en/src/musings.md

 - The human condition is the human predicament.<br>

-- As interesting as the “why” is the “why not.”
+- As interesting as the “why” is the “why not.”<br>

+- No big fish grows on clear waters–the big fish, however, ended up in a skillet.